Porsche 928: Conception

-The finished car debuted at the 1977 Geneva Motor Show before going on sale later that year as a 1978 model.
-Although it won early acclaim for its comfort, power and futuristic design, sales were slow.
-Base prices were much higher than that of the previous range-topping 911 model and the 928's front-engined, water-cooled design alienated many Porsche purists.
+The finished car made its debut at the 1977 Geneva Motor Show and was subsequently released for sale later that year as a 1978 model.
+Despite earning early acclaim for its comfort, power, and futuristic design, sales were initially sluggish.
+The base prices of the 928 were considerably higher than the previous range-topping 911 model, and the shift to a front-engined, water-cooled design unsettled some traditional Porsche enthusiasts.

-Fuhrmann's replacement, Peter Schutz, decided that the models should be sold side by side, feeling that the 911 still had potential in the company's line-up.
-Legislation against rear-engined vehicles did not materialize.
-Although it never sold in the numbers Fuhrmann envisioned, the 928 developed an avid following and had an 18-year production run.
+Following the departure of Fuhrmann, Peter Schutz, his successor, opted to continue selling both models concurrently, believing that the 911 still had a place in the company's lineup.
+However, legislative restrictions against rear-engined vehicles never materialized.
+Although the 928 didn't achieve the sales targets envisioned by Fuhrmann, it garnered a devoted following and enjoyed an 18-year production run.